gugafer/cloudcerts/aws/aws_certified_developer_associate.md

 - Origin (the site that hosts your content)
 - Edge Loction (a CDN node near your user)
-- Distribution (name given to the CDN - there are two types)"
+- Distribution (name given to the CDN - there are two types)
     - Web (static content acceleration)
     - RTMP (streaming video)
 - Can upload objects to edge locations (called "transfer acceleration")